Calvin and Hobbes by Bill Watterson for July 01, 2014

 34. Missing large

-sonnygreen almost 10 years ago
+sonnygreen over 10 years ago

 My father would bring home things with broken mechanisms.
 I would fix them.
 The things he brought became more and more complicated.
 Though I received my degree from IIT, I learned more from him than any college professor.